About this release

 For women aged under 20 years:

-- In 2018 NHS Highland recorded the lowest overall rate of teenage pregnancy amongst the mainland NHS Boards while NHS Fife recorded the highest (25 and 37 per 1,000 women respectively).
+- Teenage pregnancy rates vary by region across Scotland.
+In 2019 NHS Borders recorded the lowest overall rate amongst the mainland NHS Boards while NHS Fife recorded the highest (22 and 35 per 1,000 women respectively).

-- The absolute gap in teenage pregnancy rates between the most and least deprived areas is narrowing.
-While rates have generally reduced across all levels of deprivation in the last decade, rates in the most deprived areas have fallen more.
+- The absolute gap in teenage pregnancy rates between the most and least deprived areas is continuing to narrow.
+While rates have generally reduced across all levels of deprivation in the last decade, rates in the most deprived areas have fallen more rapidly.

 The source data are (i) registrations of live and stillbirths from the National Records of Scotland (NRS) with multiple births counted as one event, and (ii) the number of legal abortions notified to the Chief Medical Officer (Scotland) in accordance with the Abortion (Scotland) Regulations 1991.